Final report for ENC16-152

 To provide soil health educational activities for high school teachers and resources for educators who provide workshops, webinars, and other training for adults.

 We have developed educational activities, videos, and additional resources. for high school teachers to use to teach students about soil health.
-These resources are available for free online (www.ydae.purdue.edu/soilhealth/index.html).
-We have also provided some photos and videos (will be adding more) for Extension Educators and others who provide training to farmers and other adults.
+These resources are available for free online at www.purdue.edu/SoilHealth.
+We have also provided photos and videos for Extension Educators and other educators who provide training to farmers, agency personnel, and others.

-We are working to make Extension Educators, agricultural professionals, and teachers aware of the newly developed online soil health resource that this funding provided.
-The resource will support their educational efforts.
-Many of the educators will, in turn, educate others (especially farmers and youth) about soil health and increase learner KASA (Knowledge, Attitudes, Skills, and Awareness) about the importance of soil health.
+Our goal is to provide Extension Educators, agricultural professionals, and teachers an easily accessible, online soil health resource to assist them in teaching about soil health.
+We expect that many of the site users will educate others (especially farmers and youth) about soil health and increase learner knowledge, attitudes, skills, and awareness) about the importance of soil health and how to improve soil health.
 This improved knowledge will, ultimately, lead to improved, soil-friendly farming practices thereby improving environmental quality, sustainability, and farm efficiency.

 Only six people opened the survey on the Purdue Soil Health website homepage, where we were hoping to get reportable information on project outcomes.
 So, we asked the survey question on a paper survey at our last trianging in March, 2019.
 There were 39 participants and 87% (34) said that the resources would help imporve learner’s awarness of the importance of soil health.
 90% (35) participants said that learner’s belief of the importance of soil health was increased.
 Further, participants have used the Purdue Soil Health website in training 207 others in the 2 months after the training.